KaTeX/KaTeX/README.md

 - MathJax defines `\color` to be like `\textcolor` by default; set KaTeX's `colorIsTextColor` option to `true` for this behavior.
 KaTeX's default behavior matches MathJax with its `color.js` extension enabled.
-- MathJax supports Unicode text characters in math mode, unlike LaTeX.
-  To support this behavior in KaTeX, set the `unicodeTextInMathMode` option to `true`.
 - KaTeX breaks lines with `\\` and `\newline` in inline math, but ignores them in display math (matching LaTeX's behavior, but not MathJax's behavior).
   To allow `\\` and `\newline` to break lines in display mode,